Reflecting on 3 Years of Living in Utah

 “All journeys have secret destinations of which the traveler is unaware.” –Martin Buber

-What do you like most about living in Utah?
+What do I like most about living in Utah?

 But honestly, I do enjoy the weather in Utah.
 It is not as hot as people assume, nor as cold as people think.
 The weather is dry so the temperature “feels” different than it did in the midwest.